Quasar Khanh: Works

-Right out of school Khanh practiced engraining with Estrees Viduct.
+Right out of school Khanh practiced engineering with Estrees Viduct.
 Before Khanh designed his first solo product of an inner city car, he worked in Quebec on the Manicouagan dam over the course of two years (1958-1960).

 In 1964, Khanh invented a car called the Quasar-Unipower or the Cube.
 This was manufactured for two years by the British firm Unipower in 1967-1969.
 A year before The Cube went into manufacturing Khanh started designing his first and only 11-piece inflatable furniture collection, Aerospace.
 Aerospace went into manufacturing in 1969 at Khanh’s very own manufacturing company.
 Today, the company Fugu Furniture, located in Puteaux, France, now produces the Aerospace line.

 Khanh’s inflatable furniture was a durable PVC and could withstand the rigorous activities of everyday life when not exposed to sharp objects, high heat, or to cigarette burns.
 For the time of this line of furniture, people wanted to “better themselves” by trying new things and living a life of leisure.
 These pieces of furniture were youthful, fashionable, and highly desired among the pop culture, yet they were designed with a form of tradition.
 In 1969, an inflatable chair advertisement referred to the furniture as ‘space age comfort’.

 Over the years, Khanh added a line of sand molded aluminum cast furniture, and produced the Khanh Hydrair KX1 and QuasArk Q2 boat prototypes and a bamboo bicycle called bambooclette.

 He continued to design a variety of problem solving solutions late into his life before his death in Ho Chi Minh City on June 30, 2016.